 A unit of the right ABO and Rh type blood is selected, and a drop of donor red cells from the unit is mixed with a drop of plasma from the patient.
 The mixture is watched to see if the patient’s plasma causes the donor blood cells to clump.
 This may happen if the patient has extra antibodies to a protein in the donor unit.
 If there are no problems (no clumping), a cross-match takes about 30 minutes.

 A cross-match is usually not needed for a platelet or plasma transfusion unless the platelets look like they could contain some red blood cells.

 Most blood transfusions are given in the hospital or in outpatient clinics.
 Acetaminophen (Tylenol®) and diphenhydramine (Benadryl®) are often given before a transfusion to help reduce the symptoms of minor transfusion reactions.

 Red blood cell transfusions are usually started at a slow rate while the patient is watched closely for the signs and symptoms of a transfusion reaction.

-Vital signs (such as temperature, heart rate, and blood pressure) are checked often.
-Each unit of blood is usually transfused over a couple of hours.
-Other components, like plasma and platelets, go in much faster — smaller volumes take much less time.
+The patient’s vital signs (such as temperature, heart rate, and blood pressure) are checked often.
+Each unit of red blood cells is usually transfused over a couple of hours, and should be completed within 4 hours.
+Other components, like plasma and platelets, go in much faster – smaller volumes take much less time.

 A visiting nurse can give transfusions in the home if precautions are taken to be sure the patient is kept safe.
 Patients who get home transfusions are often very sick, not able to travel to a health care facility, and need frequent transfusions for a long time.

 The same standards that apply to hospital transfusions must be followed in the home.
 A doctor must be sure that a patient’s heart and lung function are stable before they can be transfused at home.
 Emergency medical care must be available close by in case it is needed.
-Also, the blood must be kept at the proper temperature while being taken to the home.
+Also, the blood must be kept at a certain temperature while being taken to the home.